-for a special presentation on Bainbridge Island native plants by BILT board
+for a special presentation on Bainbridge Island native plants for the landscape and garden by BILT board

 member John van den Meerendonk.
 John will share his knowledge of unique plant

 life of the Pacific Northwest.
 You might even get some ideas for plants in your

 own backyard in preparation for BILT's Native Plant Sale in April.
 John has a